Limebird01/limebird-site/CONOPS.md

 - Handles environment setup and cleanup.
 - Automates the process of starting development servers, running tests, and cleaning up.
 - Useful for continuous integration and local development.

+---

+## Known Issues & Upgrade Policy (2024-07-23)

+### Next.js 15.x Type Generation Bug
+- Attempts to upgrade to Next.js 15.x resulted in a build-blocking type generation bug for dynamic routes (e.g., `[postId]/page.tsx` in the editor feature).
+- The error occurs in Next.js’s generated types, not in project code, and has no current workaround.
+- Troubleshooting steps included:
+  - Verifying all dynamic route prop typings
+  - Cleaning and reinstalling all dependencies
+  - Upgrading/downgrading related packages (e.g., next-auth)
+  - Attempting to disable type checking for the affected file
+- None of these steps resolved the issue; the build only succeeds on Next.js 14.x.

+### Upgrade Policy
+- The project will remain on Next.js 14.x until the type generation bug in 15.x is resolved upstream.
+- This policy is documented in the sprint plan and should be referenced for any future upgrade considerations.
+- See the sprint plan and build logs for detailed troubleshooting history and rationale.

+---